-The Math.LN2 is a property in JavaScript which is simply used to find the value of a natural log of 2.
+The Math.LN2 is a property in JavaScript that is simply used to find the value of a natural log of 2.
 The natural log is of base e which is represented as ln.
 So, the natural log of 2 is represented as ln(2) whose value is approximately 0.693.

 Syntax: